 GCN is committed to preventing gun violence and we work to pursue that objective through changes to the legal system, public services and attitudes to guns.
 We collect and analyse data to provide all stakeholders with the evidence needed to initiate change.

-We are aware of at least two reports in October 2021 concerning gun deaths:
+We are aware of two reports in October 2023 concerning gun deaths:

-We are aware of at least one inquest report in October 2021 relating to a gun death:
+We are not aware of any reports of inquests in October 2023 relating to gun deaths.